NinjaBearStudioTech/Documentation/Writerside/topics/combat/ability-system/cbt_effects.md

 1. Uses the Base Damage, Critical Hit Change and Critical Hit Damage from Gameplay Attributes.
 2. Allows all these values to be overridden by _Set By Caller Magnitudes_ using the following tags: `Combat.Data.Damage`, `Combat.Data.CriticalHitChance`, `Combat.Data.CriticalHitMultiplier`.
-3. It also allows a deliberate **Damage Modifier** that can be used to reduce or boost damage for certain Gameplay Effects.
+3. It also allows a deliberate **Damage Modifier** that can be used to boost or reduce damage for certain Gameplay Effects.

 > **Critical Damage**
 >
 > If you decide to replace the Damage Calculation class, make sure to tag the Gameplay Spec with `Combat.Effect.Damage.Critical`,
 > whenever a Critical Hit happens, so the system can differentiate those hits and react accordingly.
 {style="note"}

+#### Damage Modifier

+The **Damage Modifier** is a special **Backing Data** available in the `CombatExecution_Damage` calculation class.
+It allows you to **boost** or **reduce** damage applied by the Gameplay Effect.
+It can be based on a Scalable Float, Backing Attribute, Set By Caller or yet another custom Calculation Class.

+This is also a good way to **scale damage** based on something like _weapon level_.
+In this example, if the weapon level is translated to the Gameplay Effect level, you can have a **Curve Table** providing the modifiers, making this a very flexible way to adjust the base damage.

 ## Defense